 If you can’t find any drivers automatically, try using the manual method and install the drivers after downloading them from the manufacturer’s website.

-There are also many laptops which have a shortcut of Bluetooth on their keyboard.
+Many laptops have a shortcut of Bluetooth on their keyboard.
 These keys are usually Fn + F12 etc. Check your keyboard thoroughly and make sure that Bluetooth is indeed enabled.
 It seems that the physical keys always override the software so software alone cannot start/initiate your Bluetooth.

 - Press Windows + S to launch the search bar.
 Type “Bluetooth” in the dialogue box and open the most relevant application which comes forth.

-- At the left side of the screen, there will be additional options.
+- On the left side of the screen, there will be additional options.
 Select “More Bluetooth options”.

 - Once in Bluetooth settings, check the box which says “Show the Bluetooth icon in the notification area”.
 Press Apply to save changes and exit.
 The Bluetooth icon will automatically be present on your taskbar.

 If you can’t see it, press the arrow on the taskbar to show hidden icons.
 It will most probably be present there.

 Run the Bluetooth Troubleshooter

 Windows 10 has many built-in troubleshooters to help users in solving many Windows 10 problems.
 It has a dedicated Bluetooth Troubleshooter as well.
 This troubleshooter automatically checks your existing Bluetooth hardware and makes sure that it is integrated with the OS properly.
 If it isn’t, it will try to reinitialize everything again from scratch and reconfigure the hardware.
 This may take some time so make sure you let the process complete.